Coloured Render is both decorative and practical

-So to work out the square meterage of your external walls, you simply just need to go outside and measure the length and height of the wall then multiply those two numbers together.
-This needs to be repeated for each wall you intend to render and then totalled together.
+Working out the square meterage of your external walls is easy: you just need to go outside and measure the length and height of the wall, then multiply those two numbers together.
+This needs to be repeated for each wall you intend to render, and then totalled together.
 This will give you the external wall area.

-Finally, we usually find that beading costs around £2 per square metre, although this can vary depending upon the property.
+Finally, we usually find that beading costs approximately £2 per square metre, although this can vary depending upon the property.

 Which Coloured Render do I Choose?

 We have a huge range of coloured renders to choose from, all of which are BBA approved and are the highest quality on the market.